 Thank you for your support!

-We thank you for your support again this year to our Athens College High School students' initiative in the frame of their participation at the European CanSat Competition.
+We thank you for your support to our Athens College Junior High School students' initiative in the frame of their participation at the European CanSat Competition.
 CanSat is an initiative of the European Space Agency (ESA) that challenges students from all over Europe to build and launch a mini satellite the size of a soda can.
 In a structure of only 115 mm high and 66 mm in diameter, all the necessary systems for the operation of the device are integrated, as well as the sensors and everything else that is deemed necessary for the success of the mission.
 You may find out more here.

 Orestis Anagnostakis Flight engineer

-The team's mission & vision
+The team's mission and vision

-SALT's mission is to build a CanSat that will constitute a technology demonstrator for the use of small space devices in order to gather basic information about the atmosphere and surface of exoplanets.
+EASC's mission is to build a CanSat that will constitute a technology demonstrator for the use of small space devices in order to gather basic information about the atmosphere and surface of exoplanets.

 "Inspired by the Huygens mission to Titan, we envision a future in which missions to distant planets will bring with them small devices that will enter the atmospheres of the various planets, sending data about them to back to Earth.
 Thus, scientists will be able to consider whether it would be of scientific interest to organize a larger mission to these planets."